Bill-Remy/Bikesharing-Challenge/README.md

 The two visuals above show the concentratin or trip origins and terminations.
 Most of the bike usage is located in the Manhattan.

+## Summary

+It is clear from the data that "Subscribers" account of the volume in August and most of the riders are "Male".
+The average trip duration is around ten minutes and very few are longer than forty minutes.
+The trip duration time is heavily skewed to shorter trips.
+There are two rush hour periods from Monday to Friday between 7-10am and 4-8pm.
+Usage on the weekend is lighter and more uniform than during the week.
+Supporting analysis shows that the usage data is driven by "Male" riders.
+When reviewing the starting and stopping locations in Tableau, there are a relatively few number of locations that have significant volume.

+Additional analysis to support a launch plan for Des Moines would be:
+- Exmaine the same data for a low volume month such as January or February
+- Review bike inventory in detail to see if there are bikes that don't get used
+- Deeper look at location usage data to determine if there are potential shortages in areas thus losing revenue from rides